Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 “HITECH Act” means the Health Information Technology for Economic and Clinical Health Act contained in Public Law 111-5, as amended.

-“Personal information” as used in this Global Privacy Policy means (i) “personal data” as defined in the GDPR and means any data that relates to an identified or identifiable natural person and (ii) “personal information” as defined under the CCPA, and means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
+“Personal Information” as used in this Global Privacy Policy means (i) “personal data” as defined in the GDPR and means any data that relates to an identified or identifiable natural person and (ii) “personal information” as defined under the CCPA, and means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.

 “Protected Health Information” has the meaning under HIPAA.

-“you” means any individual person identified or identifiable by personal information, as relevant for the context in which it is used in the Global Privacy Policy.
+“you” means any individual person identified or identifiable by Personal Information, as relevant for the context in which it is used in the Global Privacy Policy.

 You may contact the Firm regarding any questions or complaints as specified in the “How to Contact Us” section below.

-We process personal information from or about the following categories of individuals:
+We process Personal Information from or about the following categories of individuals:

 4.1 HR Data

-When you apply for employment with the Firm (whether as an employee, partner, contractor, consultant, paid intern or temporary employee), when we evaluate your employment application and related materials (e.g., the results of pre-employment screenings), and thereafter throughout the course of your employment, contract or consulting arrangement, we obtain HR Data about you.
+When you apply for employment or engagement with the Firm (whether as an employee, partner, contractor, consultant, paid intern or temporary employee), when we evaluate your employment application and related materials (e.g., the results of pre-employment screenings), and thereafter throughout the course of your employment, contract or consulting arrangement, we obtain HR Data about you.

 Additional Protection for Certain Special Categories of Personal Information: Where we process your biometric or non-HIPAA health data only the following persons will have access such information: members of our HR team, office managers, personnel whose role includes disability discrimination, and personnel with responsibility for the health and safety of staff.
 For health data that is Benefit Plan Data, the Firm’s HIPAA policies will apply and only members of the Firm’s HIPAA workforce are permitted to have access to such Protected Health Information, as discussed in Section 4.2 below.